Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

 }
 ```

-This has an opacity of 0 and once it’s checked we will show it.
+This has an opacity of 0, and once it’s checked, we will show it.
-You also see we use a box-shadow to actually create this effect.
+You also see we use a box shadow to actually create this effect.
 What this does is create two circles positioned left from the actual element.

-Then once we clicked the CSS will need to change the opacity
+Then once we click the CSS will need to change the opacity.

 ```css
 .toggle--checkbox:checked + .toggle--label:after {